-The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings (Mar.
-12, 2019) ("RJCP"), provide that any individual may file a written complaint alleging that a federal judge "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts or is unable to discharge the duties of office because of mental or physical disability."
+The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64 and the RJCP provide that any individual may file a written complaint alleging that a federal judge "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts or is unable to discharge the duties of office because of mental or physical disability."
 RJCP 1(a).
-"Prejudicial" conduct includes such actions as a judge's use of office to obtain special treatment for friends and relatives, acceptance of bribes, treating litigants or others in a demonstrably egregious and hostile manner, and other abuses of judicial office.
+Cognizable misconduct includes improper actions such as use of judicial office to obtain special treatment for friends and relatives, acceptance of bribes, treating litigants or others in a demonstrably egregious and hostile manner, and other abuses of office.
 See RJCP 4(a).

-Under the RJCP, a chief judge reviews each complaint of judicial misconduct and disability and determines whether it should be dismissed or referred for further proceedings.
+Under the RJCP, the chief judge reviews each complaint of judicial misconduct and disability and determines whether it should be dismissed or referred for further proceedings.
 See RJCP 11(a).
-Rule 11(c)(1) provides that a complaint must be dismissed without further review if the presiding judge concludes that the complaint:
+Rule 11(c)(1) provides that a complaint may be dismissed if the chief judge concludes that the complaint: